-The Verbier 3-D Foundation is pleased to announce that we will be working with Swiss artist Olaf Breuning for the 2017 Artist Residency.
+The Verbier 3-D Foundation presents Swiss artist Olaf Breuning for the 2017 Artist Residency.
 The artist will come to Verbier, Switzerland to develop new work whilst considering the theme of Migration in the wake of climate change.

-This year is a continuation of a 5-year initiative launched in 2016 by the Verbier 3-D Foundation that unites artists, locals and scientists to chronicle the impact of the surrounding glacial environment in Bagnes, Switzerland.
+This year is a continuation of the work by the Verbier 3-D Foundation to unite artists, locals and scientists to chronicle the impact of the surrounding glacial environment in Bagnes, Switzerland.
 Their insights are captured in photography, sculpture and multimedia residencies, alongside research, exhibitions and public education programmes.

 The contemporary understanding of climate and glacier awareness and its global increase have clearly shown how human behavior in one geographical region can affect life in another, how individuals can impact upon other human beings’ living conditions, how certain populations’ lifestyle affects the environment, and how changes in the natural world conversely can induce migration and societal habits.

 Glaciers are on the frontline of climate change in alpine resorts like Verbier as they swell from around 4,000 residents in summer to around 40,000 visitors in winter.
 Occurring simultaneously, skiers and hikers bring the mountain resorts to life yet also put a strain on precious resources.

 Utilizing the lens of art, the Verbier 3-D Foundation aims to create a dialogue and awareness around the themes of glacier warming and societal behaviors on a local that extends globally.

 Key concepts include: Place / Space / Scale / Interdependence / Environmental interaction